briandconnelly/nicheconstruct/paper/02_methods.md

 ### Population Growth and the Benefit of Cooperation

-Cooperation benefits a population by allowing it to reach greater density.
+Cooperation benefits a population by enabling it to reach greater density.
 This benefit affects all individuals equally and accumulates linearly with the proportion of cooperators in the population.
 If $p$ is the proportion of cooperators in a population at the beginning of a growth cycle, then that population reaches the following size: